sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

         store.Set([]byte(name), k.cdc.MustMarshalBinary(price))
     }
 ```

-We put this data in the `priceStoreKey` store.
-Note that `sdk.Coins` does not have it's own bytes encoding, which means we need to use [Amino](https://github.com/tendermint/go-amino/) to marshal and unmarshal the price for inserting and removing from the store.
+The data is stored in the `priceStore`.
+Note that `sdk.Coins` does not have it's own bytes encoding, which means the price needs to be marsalled and unmarshalled using [Amino](https://github.com/tendermint/go-amino/) to be inserted or removed from the store.

-When getting the price for a name that has no owner (and thus no price), we will return 1 "mycoin" as the price.
+When getting the price for a name that has no owner (and thus no price), the method will return 1 "mycoin" as the price.

 ## Messages and Handlers

-Now that we have the keeper setup, it is time to build the messages and handlers that actually allow users to buy and set names.
+Now that you have the `Keeper` setup, it is time to build the `Msg` and `handlers` that actually allow users to buy and set names.

 ### Set Name

 #### Message

 Let us first setup the different messages that a user can use to interact with this module.
-The Cosmos SDK define a standard interface that all Msgs must satisfy:
+The Cosmos SDK define a standard interface that all `Msgs` must satisfy:

 ```go
 // Transactions messages must fulfill the Msg